-Here’s what you need to know before making any decisions.
+Read on to learn what you need to know before making any hiring decisions.

-If you have a management background or experience collaborating with others, you may be well-suited for managing private caregivers.
+If you have a management background or experience collaborating with others, you may be well suited for managing private caregivers.
 If you don’t have experience managing others, it may make sense to work with an agency.

 There are pros and cons to using an agency to find a caregiver.